stephane-martin/bouncer/README.md

 Multiple LDAP directories can be defined.
 In that case, `bouncer` will load-balance the LDAP requests among them.

+On the front-end side, the user credentials can be given as "HTTP Basic" authentication headers, or via a classical form/session cookie.

 ## Backend services